ajlb/Inn-At-The-Edge-of-Copyright/README.md

 ## Overview

-The Inn at the Edge of Copyright is a text-based framework for anyone with a crave for an adventure.
-Our project is a MUD or Multi-User-Dungeon RPG based loosely on the Hitchhiker's Guide to the Galaxy series by Douglas Adams and inspired by text-based MUDs of the early days of the internet.
+The Inn at the Edge of Copyright is a text-based program for anyone with a crave for an adventure.
+Our project is a MUD or Multi-User-Dungeon RPG based loosely on The Hitchhiker's Guide to the Galaxy series by Douglas Adams and inspired by text-based MUDs of the early days of the internet.
 The Inn At The Edge is where all who are lost can find a home.

 [![Gif Tutorial of how to navigate the game](./documentation/tutorial.gif)](https://innattheedge.herokuapp.com/)